RabbitSnore/rma-exploration/README.md

 https://doi.org/10.1007/s12144-021-01631-9

-Data from each study are downloaded automatically from OSF by running the code, except for Nyúl & Kende (2023), which needs to be downloaded manually.
+Data from each study are downloaded automatically from OSF by running the code, except for Nyúl & Kende (2023) and Banyard et al (2008), which need to be downloaded manually.

 ## Compendium Structure